 Given that Apple announced new 13in and 15in MacBook Pros just before WWDC 2019 in May 2019 (almost a year after the previous updated to the range), and then updated the entry-level models in July 2019, we weren't really expecting to see the next generation of MacBook Pro until June 2020.

-However, first a July report from Economic Daily News claimed that the new 16in MacBook Pro could launch in October 2019, and then, a few days later, a DigiTimes report suggested the new Mac laptop could actually arrive in September.
-Then, in August, research firm TrendForce said: "We see new products hitting shelves, such as Apple's 16-inch MacBook" while referencing their third quarter outlook, via Macrumours.
+However, first a July 2019 report from Economic Daily News claimed that the new 16in MacBook Pro could launch in October 2019.
+Then, in August, research firm TrendForce said: "We see new products hitting shelves, such as Apple's 16-inch MacBook" while referencing their third quarter 2019 outlook, via Macrumours.

-TF International analyst Ming Chi Kuo and IHS analyst Jeff Lin have also prediced that the 16in MacBook Pro will arrive this autumn.
+TF International analyst Ming Chi Kuo and IHS analyst Jeff Lin had also prediced that the 16in MacBook Pro will arrive this autumn.

 Back in February 2019 Kuo suggested that the 16in MacBook Air could arrive in 2019.
-Kuo is usually quite accurate, hence we take his claims that a 16in MacBook Pro is in the pipeline seriously.
+Kuo is usually quite accurate, hence taking his claims that a 16in MacBook Pro is in the pipeline seriously.

-Kuo also has predictions for a 2020 MacBook Pro which he says will use a new micro-LED technology, as per an April 2019 research note.
+Back then Kuo also predicted a 2020 MacBook Pro which he said would use a new micro-LED technology, as per an April 2019 research note.
 So it might be that the 2019 plans have been moved back to 2020 to allow for the use of this new screen technology.
 Kuo has said that the other 13in and 15in MacBook Pro models won't be updated until 2020.

 Another reason why we could see the another new MacBook Pro during 2019 is out is that Intel has revealed that new processors that are likely to be used in the new MacBook Pro will be available soon.
 More on the processors below.